Bytegency/minea-app-reversal/README.md

 ## Prerequisites

 Make sure you have the browser open with minea website.
-This project is made to directly access the JWT directly to avoid hacking into AWS
+This project is made to access the JWT directly to avoid hacking into AWS

 ## Installation